shalithasuranga/neutralinojs-server-windows/README.md

 # Neutralino Server Windows

-This lightweight server runtime which will execute on Windows will listen and process requests from Neutralino.js client library.
+This lightweight server runtime which will execute on Windows listen and process requests from Neutralino.js client library.

 ## Contribution